razueroh/noflo-serialport/README.md

 ## Basic usage

 - Install and set up a [noflo-nodejs runtime](https://github.com/noflo/noflo-nodejs#noflo-nodejs-runtime-environment).
-You can do it following [this guide](http://docs.flowhub.io/article/84-getting-started-node-js)
+Follow [this guide](http://docs.flowhub.io/article/84-getting-started-node-js)
 - Install the component library locally with `npm`
 - Start the runtime and log into [Flowhub](http://app.flowhub.io).
 The runtime should show up
-- Connect your serial device to the computer
+- Connect the serial device to the computer
 - Create a Flowhub project
 - To open the serial port add a `serialport/Open` node and configure the port parameters.
 The output of the component is a serialport object
 - To write or read to the port add a `serialport/Write` and a `serialport/Read` nodes.
 The `serialport` input must be connected to the output of the `serialport/Open` node